gds.blocks¶

 ¶

-Wrap with backward feedback within a single timestep.
+Wrap with backward feedback within a single evaluation.

 Source code in packages/gds-framework/gds/blocks/base.py